Do I Need Planning Permission for a Garage in My Garden?

 Additional restrictions are in place for protected areas such as World Heritage Sites, National Parks, Areas of Outstanding Natural Beauty (now called National Landscapes) or the Broads.
 Conservation Areas.
 In these areas, the rights restrict the amount of permitted development allowed more than 20 metres away from any wall of the house to just 10 square metres.

-It is also important to note that the outbuilding or garage would need to be 'incidental' to your home.
-This isn't often an issue for single or double garages, but can become an issue for outbuildings which are much bigger in size, and would no longer be 'incidental' in use to the main home.
+It is also important to note that the outbuilding or garage would need to be 'incidental' to your home and is 'reasonably required'.
+This isn't often an issue for single or double garages, but can become an issue for outbuildings which are much bigger in size.
+Some Councils take a hard stance of what is reasonably required, but at Cedar Planning we are well versed in arguing your case.

 Height Restrictions